Interim Managing Director

 Gerald Jordan is thrilled to be a part of the staff here at CCTA.
 He is a Maryland native who attended Hofstra University before making the switch to University of Maryland, Baltimore County to finish his degree in Political Science.
-Having worked at CCTA since 2013, Gerald serves as the office manager and works closely with the staff and clientele.
+Having worked at CCTA since 2013, Gerald serves as the programs director.
 Gerald truly cherishes the opportunity to be a lead instructor/director for many of CCTA’s programs, where he gets to work with young talent.
 From his own personal experience, he knows how much of a difference the arts can make in someone’s life, and he works diligently to help provide the best experience for everyone within our programs.

 Toby’s Youth Theatre Coordinator

 Kassidy Sharp became a part of the CCTA family in 2005!
 She has been working as a director, choreographer, and counselor in our after-school programs and summer camps for over ten years.
 Her CCTA credits include Beauty and the Beast, Alice in Wonderland, High School Musical 2, Hairspray, Legally Blonde, Annie, Les Miserables, Peter Pan, Footloose, Aladdin, and Tarzan.
 Kassidy graduated summa cum laude from East Carolina University with dual degrees in Theatre Education and Theatre for Youth.
 After graduating, she began performing nationally with various touring children’s theatre companies; performing and teaching over 20,000 students across the country.
 Alongside working for CCTA, Kassidy is the theatre teacher and director at Glenelg High School.
 Kassidy also works with our Broadway Connections Outreach Program that was developed by Loyola.
 She does an amazing job working with the disabled high school students helping them to blossom into the fine young artists that they are.

 Young Columbians Associate Artistic Director